Ezechiel Sentama

 Research activity per year

-Dr Ezechiel Sentama is employed by Coventry University as an Assistant Professor at the Centre for Trust, Peace and Social Relations, Institute of Peace and Security.
-He has more than 20 years of experience in teaching and research in the fields of conflict, peace, transitional justice and reconciliation.
+Dr Ezechiel Sentama is employed by Coventry University as an Assistant Professor at the Centre for Peace and Security.
+He has more than 20 years of experience in teaching and research in the fields of conflict, peace, pubic administration, development, transitional justice and reconciliation.

 Sentama joined Coventry University in 2019 as a Marie S. Curie Research Fellow.
 His research project was on Transitional Justice, Reconciliation and Peacebuilding in Rwanda and Algeria.